stsewd/tree-sitter-rst/README.md

 - Allow lists with blank lines between items
 - Substitution references that end with _ https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#substitution-references
+- Inline markup can be expanded to the next line if it has the same indentation level.
 - Nested line blocks
 - Definition lists
 - Field lists